department-of-veterans-affairs/va.gov-team/Platform/Onboarding/Onboarding-Plan.md

 - Recommendation: Identify and prioritize the most critical MVP items to develop to a more mature state prior to VSA teams starting, deprioritize other MVP items
 - Recommendation: Have Leadership team remove blockers from Product Support team so that they can shift focus to prioritizing critical MVP items

 **Risk:** We haven’t yet tested our onboarding MVP yet.
-We have And therefore haven’t iterated on it.
+And therefore haven’t iterated on it.
 It would be more ideal to test it with a smaller group (Insignia) and have the chance to rapidly iterate the tools and processes we’ve created so far before another batch of teams join.

 **What should we do about it?**
 - Recommendation: Use previous VFS team work to test against MVP, mock walkthroughs of MVP items roleplaying as past teams (AbleVets, BAH, Agile6)